Testicular atrophy: Physical examination

 A healthcare provider may initially assess size and shape as well as firmness and texture of the testicles.

 Ultrasonography

 Ultrasonography is used to detect testicular volume.
 Testicular volume measured to be less than 12 mL is a sign of testicular atrophy.
 In addition, testicular atrophy can be recognized as greater than 50% loss of testicular volume or a post-operative testicle with less than 25% of the volume of the opposite testicle.
+Online calculators have been developed to estimate testicular volume based on sonographic measurements.

 Lab tests

 Assessment of testicular function is also dependent on lab tests.
 Low testosterone is a potential cause of testicular atrophy, and laboratory values of blood samples can confirm low free or bioavailable testosterone.

 Due to the high levels of oxidative stress in the semen, there may also be higher levels of sperm DNA fragmentation for people with varicoceles.
 In some cases, people with testicular damage who do not undergo repair of the varicoceles will have testicular atrophy.